Patoski-patoski/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

  14. a script that converts a number from base 10 to base 16
  14. a script that encodes and decodes text using the rot13 encryption.
 Assume ASCII
  14. a script that prints every other line from the input, starting with the first line.
+ 17. adds the two numbers stored in the environment variables WATER and STIR and prints the result.